cmdalbem/portfolio/src/pages/escapista/index.md

 ![](./poc.png)
 ``` -->

-## Building a content management system
+## Building a CMS

-A lot of my focus on the development side was on creating a system for storing, rating and categorizing the videos, all using the super-friendly Airtable interface.
+A lot of my focus on the development side was on creating a Content Management System (CMS) for storing, rating and categorizing the videos.
 This was crucial since the experience was so simple, the curation should be of the highest quality, and we'd invest many and many hours on searching and categorizing the best videos we could find.
+I chose to use Airtable for the power it provides, enabling to create relationships between data just like a real database, while providing an extremely user-friendly interface.

 <jumbo>
     <img src="./airtable1.png"/>